 A VET Student Loan (VSL) helps eligible students to cover fees for vocational education and training (VET) courses.
 VET Student Loans began on 1 January 2017 and replaced the VET FEE-HELP scheme.
 VET Student Loans are only available for approved courses at the diploma level and above.
 This means that you can't get a VSL for a Certificate IV level course or below.
-A VET Student Loan gives rise to a HELP debt that continues to be a debt due to the Commonwealth until it is repaid.
+A VET Student Loan gives rise to a VETSL debt that continues to be a debt due to the Commonwealth until it is repaid.

 For further information about government assistance for financing post-school study visit the Australian Government Study Assist website.